 I am an unabashed lover of the Olympic lifts.
 I would do them no matter what.
 Even if I were to have wrecked my back, knees, shoulders, and elbows doing them, I would continue to do them.
-The relentless pursuit of improved technique drives me on a daily basis.
+The relentless pursuit of improved technique drives me daily.
 That all being said, in my 15 years of Olympic lifting, I have never once incurred an injury due to these lifts.

-But wait, people get injured Olympic lifting all the time, right?
+But wait, people get injured in Olympic lifting all the time, right?

 What is my secret to not getting injured while Olympic lifting competitively and actively for over 15 years?

 I have 3 secrets and I am going to share each of them with you.

 Know your body weight.

 When first learning the lifts it is important to use appropriate weights.
 The easiest way to select weights is not based on some perceived personal record or 1 repetition maximum.

 During this initial phase of learning, the snatch movements can be done with up to 50% of your body weight, and the clean and related movements can be done with up to 60% of body weight.

 So for a 200 lb athlete with 175 lbs of lean body weight (12.5% BF), we would use the following loads: